OutSystems/docs-odc/src/creating-ui/screens-ui-components/intro.md

+---

-ummary: Getting started with UI design
+summary: Getting started with UI design
-tags:
+tags: UI, design,
 ---
 # UI Overview

 Before designing the UI for your application, it is important to learn about elements.
 This document provides an overview of the following terms: